HardyFateHAHA/BSU-Algorithms/README.md

 # BSU-Algorithms
-this repository contains laboratory work and colloquiums on the discipline "Algorithms and data structures" of the BSU FPMI
+this repository contains tasks from discipline "Algorithms and data structures" of the BSU FPMI